View and/or Download the Latest PTO Newsletter Here (this was sent home with students on Thursday, March 28th - check their backpacks!)

-- Teacher Lunches (November & April) — Parent-volunteers sign up to make a lunch dish for the teachers during conference week (when teachers meet with parents)
+- Teacher and Staff Appreciation Lunches (November & April) — Parent-volunteers sign up to make a lunch dish for the teachers during conference week (when teachers meet with parents)

 - Jingle and Mingle (December)--Music, mingling and holiday shopping.
 Children can buy low cost gifts and wrap them for the holidays for family and friends.

 - Trivia Night (January)—A fundraiser for the Artist-in-Residence Program (see below) and also a forum for classes to auction items in order to raise funds to offset the cost of each grade’s trip to Washington DC, when they reach 8th grade.

 - The School Directory (August-September)—A team updates a printed booklet, which contains students’ and parents’ names, addresses, and contact details.
 Copies of the directory are then sold for a small fee as a fundraiser for school programs.